me1-3/Emsc2010-A3/README.md

 # Emsc2010-A3
-My individual project for EMSC
+My individual project for EMSC2010

 This repository contains -->
 - uncleaned dataset